kaleocheng/kanna/README.md

 # Kanna

-Kanna is a sample tool inspired by nodemon.
+Kanna is a tiny tool inspired by nodemon.
 It watches the files in the directory in where Kanna started or by your specify, so if any files change, Kanna automatically restarts your command.